Charli3-Official/charli3-partner-chain/README.md

 ### Setup services for the Substrate node

-We use the [dev/local-environment setup](dev/local-environment/setup.sh) for creating the Docker compose file for running the services that are needed for the Substrate node.
+We use the [docker compose](dev/docker-compose.yml) file for running the services that are needed for the Substrate node.

 ```
-cd dev/local-environment
-./setup.sh --deployment-option 3 --postgres-password pass
+docker compose up
 ```
-The `--deployment-option 3` is the number of the deployment option we need: Cardano Node on a local configured testnet, Cardano DB Sync, Postgres, Kupo and Ogmios.

-The `--postgres-password pass` is the password for the Postgres database.
-Could be any password.

-Then, with `docker compose up`, we can start the services.
-For turning them off, use `docker compose down --volumes`.
+For turning them off while reseting the created blockchain, use `docker compose down --volumes`.

 ### Setup the Substrate node